oroinc/documentation/backend/api/actions.rst

 not_allowed Action
 ^^^^^^^^^^^^^^^^^^

 This action builds a response for the case when a request does not match any public action.
-An example of such a case can be for REST API request with unsupported HTTP method.
+An example of such a case can be a REST API request with an unsupported HTTP method.

 This action does not have its own context and processor classes.
-It can work with any context class based on `Context <#context-class>`__ class and it can be processed by any public action processor.
-Which processor will be used depends on the request attributes.
+It can work with any context class based on `Context <#context-class>`__ class, and any public action processor can process it.
+The processor to be used depends on the request attributes.

 Run ``php bin/console oro:api:debug not_allowed`` to list the processors.